General Education Courses

 Prerequisite(s): None.

-HD 300: Adulthood and Aging (3 credits, theory)
+HD 300: Adulthood and Aging - 3 credits

-Fall: Online
+Spring: Online

 This course is designed to give students an accurate understanding of the psychological changes that individual’s experience as they grow across the adult life span: young adult, middle adulthood, and older adults.
 Students will examine the life span from an inter-professional perspective, stressing the interaction of physiological, psychological, cultural, and social aspects of human development while examining the dynamic forces that underlie and produce changes.
 The course will emphasize the need for identifying the ever-changing relationships between the individual and society that help to shape the experience of aging and emphasizing the topical areas in which psychological change occurs.